cesarsotovalero/cesarsotovalero.github.io/_posts/2020-6-08-diversity-driven-software-debloat.md

 As we observe, JDBL combines a variety of different implementations in order to achieve a unique goal: collecting the minimum set of classes and methods that are necessary to execute an application for a given workload.
 JDBL is extensible because it is not limited to a single coverage tool.
 It leverages the power of software diversity to break the limitations of existing tools and provide better debloat results.

+# The lesson to learn

+When facing a hard problem for which no tool can provide a 100% accurate solution, combining the diversity of implementations is a feasible approach to achieve better results.
+Of course, this decision may have a negative impact on performance, but sometimes performance is not part of the goal :smiley: